OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/intro.md

         B) If the platform is configured to authenticate using LDAP, the credentials are validated against the configured LDAP server.

-1. If after this process the end user could not be authenticated, then an "Invalid Login" message is displayed to the end user.
+1. If, after this process, the end user can't be authenticated, an **Invalid Login** message is displayed.

 ## User data synchronization

-When authenticating end users using Active Directory, LDAP, SAML 2.0, Azure AD or Okta, the user data in the OutSystems database is updated, in one or more occasions, with the most recent data from the external authentication system.
+When authenticating end users using Active Directory, LDAP, SAML 2.0, Azure AD, or Okta, the user data in the OutSystems database is updated, on one or more occasions, with the most recent data from the external authentication system.
 The updated attributes for each user are the following:

 * Name
 * Email